PhasesResearchLab/dfttk-2021/docs/source/troubleshooting.rst

 5.      git push issue for contributors, see https://docs.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account

-6.      for batch run of the postprocessing modules, make sure compatibilities of non-ascii character by:
+6. For batch run of the postprocessing modules, make sure compatibilities of non-ascii character by:

 .. code-block:: bash